ardalis/CleanArchitecture.WorkerService/README.md

 # CleanArchitecture.WorkerService

-A solution template using Clean Architecture for building a .NET Core 3.1 Worker Service.
+A solution template using Clean Architecture for building a .NET 6.0 Worker Service.

 ## Give a Star! :star: